European project ISLANDER

 - Third step replication in other EU islands by means of the cooperation with the European Islands initiatives

 ISLANDER is supported under the “societal challenge of building a low-carbon, climate resilient future" within the European Research and Innovation Programme Horizon 2020.
 The European Commission is co-funding the project with nearly € 7 million.
 The consortium is composed of 11 industrial and research partners from 7 European countries.
-The project is led by Ayesa Advanced Technologies from Spain.
+The project is led by Ayesa Advanced Technologies S.A. from Spain.

 Project duration: 09/2020 – 08/2024